 The town of Windermere is not actually on the lake of Windermere, it’s a little set back and in our opinion, not particularly scenic.

-But there is a train station in the centre of town making it the easiest place in the Lake District to reach by public transport.
+But there is a train station in the town centre, making it the easiest place in the Lake District to reach by public transport.

 However, it’s not as convenient as the other two locations in this guide for getting deeper into the lakes.